Our Caregiver Training Course

 You'll find that our caregiver training course provides a relaxed and friendly environment to make friends and study.
 There are many good reasons to train with us...

-- Our caregiver training course is a full-time, six-month (750 hour), government accredited, training program that prepares you to work in a Canadian family, either as a nanny caring for children, or as a caregiver to a dependent elderly or disabled person.
+- Our caregiver training course is a full-time, 7 month, government accredited, training program that prepares you to work in a Canadian family, either as a nanny caring for children, or as a caregiver to an elder or to a person with a severe disability.